 San Diego has junkyards spread from Otay Mesa to Chula Vista and beyond, but finding one that answers the phone, quotes a fair price, and actually shows up for pickup can feel like a search mission.
 Some yards only stock parts for specific makes.
-Others buy cars but won't tell you the price until you're standing at the counter.
-A few advertise free towing, then charge "processing fees" that eat into your payout.
+Others buy cars but won’t tell you the price until you’re standing at the counter.
+A few advertise free towing, then charge “processing fees” that eat into your payout.
+Clunqr buys junk cars across the San Diego metro with free towing and same-day cash, no yard visit required, but if you want to explore every option before you decide, this guide gives you the full picture.

 This list breaks down the 10 best junkyards in San Diego that buy cars.
 We cover what each yard specializes in, what their process looks like, and what you should confirm before you drive over or schedule a pickup.
 Whether your car is wrecked, non-running, high-mileage, or just not worth the repair bills anymore, one of these yards can get it off your property and put cash in your hand.

-A & B Truck Recycling
+1. A & B Truck Recycling

 Best for Truck Parts and Repair ServiceA & B Truck Recycling runs a solid operation on Commercial Street with a focus on truck parts and repair work.
 They buy cars and trucks, sell parts, and handle installations (transmissions, differentials, head gaskets).
 Reviews mention staff like AJ, Frank, Chuy, and Mike who actually call customers back and help track down hard-to-find parts.